Polymer/old-docs-site/articles/communication.md

     <polymer-localstorage2 name="myapplist" id="storage"></polymer-localstorage2>

-A desperate time like this calls for a [changed watcher](/polymer.html#change-watchers) and a sprinkle of MDV.
+A desperate time like this calls for a [changed watcher](/polymer.html#change-watchers) and a sprinkle of data-binding.
 We can exploit the fact that `<polymer-localstorage2>` defines a `valueChanged()` watcher.
 By setting up our own watcher for `list`, we can automatically persist data to `localStorage` whenever `list` changes!